turtlecoin/turtlecoin-docs/api/daemon-http-rpc-api.md

 `http://localhost:11898`

-To make a JSON RPC request to your Daemon RPC you should use a POST request that looks like this:
+To make a HTTP RPC request to your Daemon RPC you should use a GET request that looks like this:

 `http://<service address>:<service port>`